 Known as an essential ingredient in Japanese cuisine, miso (味噌) is a seasoning paste made by fermenting soybeans with koji and salt.

-Today, the Japanese fermented seasoning is fairly well recognized in many countries and in fact loved by many cooking enthusiasts.
+Today, the Japanese fermented seasoning is well recognized in many countries and loved by cooking enthusiasts.

 Nama Miso (生味噌)

-Those regular miso pastes are usually packed in plastic bags after being heated or 2 to 3 percent ethyl alcohol is added, by which the koji mold in the paste is sterilized to inactivate.
+Makers usually pack those regular miso pastes in plastic bags after heating or adding 2 to 3 percent ethyl alcohol, by which they inactivate the miso’s koji mold.